zigbee-alliance/distributed-compliance-ledger/docs/transactions/model.md

 - In State: `model/ModelVersion/value/<vid>/<pid>/<softwareVersion>`
 - Who can send:
   - Vendor account associated with the same vid who has created the model version
+  - VendorAdmin account (can delete any model version)
 - CLI command:
   - `dcld tx model delete-model-version --vid=< uint16 > --pid=< uint16 > --softwareVersion=<uint32> --from=<account>`